duke-arioch/quantum-play/README.md

+# Loop Quantum Gravity and Entropy Study

+This repository began as a holding area for a fun python program I thought my be relavent in QC around entanglement.
+It changed into a bit more.

+The current direction aims at creating some proofs that can lead from a purely combinatoric and graph theoretic view of observer independence in LQG, to:

+1.  derivation of known physical constants
+2.  predictions of observable phenomena
+3.  operator theory work
+4.  a greater link between LQG and QI/QC
+5.  insights into the "why" behind some of how nature acts
+6.  a deeper understanding of time

+I am working through some minor biblio issues, as my source quoting was not as rigorous as it should be.
+If anyone wants to volunteer to help and has some better handle on what they are doing - please reach out!

+My current WIP:

+*   bridge-monotocity.pdf/tex - describes a way of calculating relational entropy
+*   entropy-spin-networks.pdf/tex - extends bridge-monotocity and shows an arrow of time and a chain leading to derivation of a known value
+*   operator-theory.pdf/tex

+---

+Here's the below part of the readme that contained just the first experiment.

 # Quantum Contextuality Demonstration

 This project demonstrates quantum contextuality in three-party quantum systems using Qiskit.
 It shows how different measurement contexts (reference frames) reveal different entanglement structures in the same quantum state, based on the Plávala-Gühne theorem connecting contextuality and entanglement.